decentralized-identity/sidetree/docs/Q-and-A.md

 ## **Q: What is so unique to Sidetree?
 Current approaches that utilize these ledger systems to create decentralized identifier networks suffer from severely limited transactional volumes and other performance issues.
 Sidetree is a ‘Layer 2’ protocol that runs atop decentralized ledger systems.\
-Sidetree has a very small footprint on Settlement Layer 1 of the trust-over-IP model.
-It stashes multiple layer 2 identity transactions into one layer 1 transaction; it's "Lightning-Network-like" in Bitcoin.
+Sidetree has a very small footprint on anchoring - or settlement - Layers ("Layer 1").
+It stashes multiple layer 2 identity transactions into one layer 1 transaction; it's "Lightning-Network-like" in Bitcoin.\
+_(@henkvancann)_

 ##  *Q: Is Sidetree a DID?
 `Sidetree` is not a `DID` method.
 The related `DID` method is [`did:core`](https://www.w3.org/TR/did-core/) Implementations of the protocol can be codified as their own distinct DID Methods and registered in the W3C DID Method Registry; e.g. [`did:ion`]().\